 An unfortunate feature of rare diseases and complex conditions is the scarcity and fragmentation of specialist knowledge, which is often not available in the patient’s region or country.
 Many patients therefore do not find a satisfactory explanation for their symptoms or the necessary knowledge on treatment options.
-Consequently, many patients and their families rely on the internet to search for doctors and Reference Center with the expertise to give them the best possible chance of survival.
+Consequently, many patients and their families rely on the internet to search for doctors and Reference Centre with the expertise to give them the best possible chance of survival.

-By consolidating knowledge and expertise scattered across countries, the ERNs will give Reference Centers access to a much larger pool of expertise.
+By consolidating knowledge and expertise scattered across countries, the ERNs will give Reference Centres access to a much larger pool of expertise.
 This will result in better chances for patients to receive an accurate diagnosis and advice on the best treatment for their specific condition.

-Working together with Member States, the medical community and patient organisations, the Commission has taken a leading role to develop this unique ERN model: for the first time in healthcare, a formal structure of voluntary collaboration between Reference Centers across the EU has been created for the direct benefit of the patient.
+Working together with Member States, the medical community and patient organisations, the Commission has taken a leading role to develop this unique ERN model: for the first time in healthcare, a formal structure of voluntary collaboration between Reference Centres across the EU has been created for the direct benefit of the patient.

 The first wave of ERNs already covers the majority of disease groups, including bone disorders, haematological diseases, childhood cancer and immunodeficiency.